-Begin your career in Business Administration.
-The Graduate Certificate of Business Administration is a four-month course that is flexible and an ideal pathway to higher Business Administration courses such as the Master of Business Administration.
+Kickstart your career in Business Administration.
+The Graduate Certificate of Business Administration is a four-month course that is flexible and an ideal pathway to extended Business Administration courses such as the Master of Business Administration.

 View the Handbook for a detailed overview of available subjects.

 Inherent requirements are the identified abilities, attributes, skills, and behaviours that must be demonstrated, during the learning experience, to successfully complete a course.
 These abilities, attributes, skills, and behaviours preserve the academic integrity of the University’s learning, assessment,and accreditation processes, and where applicable, meet the standards of a profession.
 For more information please review the inherent requirements for the Graduate Certificate of Business Administration.

 JCU Business Administration graduates are diversely skilled and are employed in a wide range of industries.

 Graduates pursue careers in economics, finance, human resource management, marketing, accounting, business law, and information technology.

 You could work as a human resource manager, public relations specialist, financial officer, or market research analyst.
 This course is a pathway to study the Master of Business Administration.

 Completion of an AQF level 7 bachelor degree in any discipline, from this or another university; or a minimum of five (5) years business experience; or other qualifications or practical experience recognised by the Dean, College of Business Law and Governance as equivalent to the above.